hilda32e/Metagenomas-EvoDivMet/Kraken_labels/README.md

 Before running the script please make sure that you have Python 3.0 or above (https://www.python.org) and the ETE Toolkit libraries (http://etetoolkit.org).

-To run the script please use the following sintaxis:
+To run the script please use the following instruction:

 `python labels.py $KRAKEN_FILE`